6 Best Free Airport Lounge Access Credit Cards In Malaysia

 Besides being a priority banking customer, you will also have to earn at least RM120,000 a year in order to be eligible for the AmBank Signature Priority Banking Visa Infinite.

 You would think that a credit card like this would come with a hefty annual fee, but here’s a pleasant surprise — the AmBank Signature Priority Banking Visa Infinite is free for life!

 Another attractive feature of this card is its very generous air miles conversion rate — you can get 1 Air Mile for every RM1 spent overseas.

 Travel With Style Without Breaking The Bank

-Don’t forget as well, when you apply for a credit card through RinggitPlus, you’ll be eligible for some pretty awesome gifts upon approval!
+Don’t forget as well, that when you apply for a credit card through RinggitPlus, you’ll be eligible for some pretty awesome gifts upon approval!

-Do check out our travel credit card comparison tool for more info on these cards and more.
+Do check out our travel credit card comparison tool for more info on these cards and more as well.